PrairieLearn/PrairieLearn/docs/assessment.md

 - If a zone has `bestQuestions`, then, of the questions in this zone, only `bestQuestions` with the highest number of awarded points will count toward the total points.

-### Points for individual questions
+## Question points for `Homework` assessments

+Assessments with `"type": "Homework"` are designed to allow students to repeatedly practice different variants of questions (that is, different random values in the question) until they achieve mastery.
+The assumption here is that any student should be able to receive full points for a homework question if they work long enough on it.
+See [Question scoring details for `Homework` assessments] for details on the exact scoring algorithm.

 Each question is assigned a set number of _auto points_ (points that are automatically assigned by an internal or external grader) and _manual points_ (points that are [assigned manually by a human grader](manualGrading.md)).

-Auto-grading points are set using the `autoPoints` value.
-For Exam-type assessments, this option can be set to a single value (in which case a single attempt is allowed), or using a list of values, where each value corresponds to an attempt.
-For Homework-type assessments, the number of `autoPoints` must be a single value, and it corresponds to the initial value of a correct attempt.
-Students can attempt the same question again until they get a correct answer and full auto points.
-Manual grading points are set using the `manualPoints`.
-It is acceptable to use only one of `autoPoints` or `manualPoints`, in which case the other part of the points will be assigned a value of 0.
+Auto-grading points are set using the `autoPoints` value, which must be a single number and which corresponds to the initial value of a correct attempt.
+For example, if we have `"autoPoints": 3` then a correct answer is worth 3 points, while a 50%-correct answer is worth 1.5 points.

-For Homework-type assessments, it is also possible to set a value to `maxAutoPoints`.
-If this value is used, then once a student gets a correct answer with the full value of `autoPoints`, the student is able to get additional points for a new attempt, typically with a new question variant.
-Every new correct answer adds up `autoPoints` points, up to a maximum of `maxAutoPoints`.
-Answers with partial credit do not accumulate, and their partial points are added only to previous correct answers.
-For example, if `autoPoints` is 3 and `maxAutoPoints` is 12, then each correct answer adds 3 points to the question, up to a maximum total of 12 points.
+If a student answers a question incorrectly then a new question variant is generated with new random numbers and the student can try again.
+There is no penalty for incorrect answers and students can try as many times as they like.
+Also see the `triesPerVariant` option in [Limiting the number of attempts for each question].

+To encourage students to solve the same question correctly more than once (to emphasize mastery), a question can have `maxAutoPoints` set to a value that is more than `autoPoints`.
+In this case a student can get credit for multiple correct solutions, each for a different randomized variant, until reaching `maxAutoPoints`.
+For example, if we have `"autoPoints": 3` and `"maxAutoPoints": 9` then the student could solve three different variants of the question correctly and receive 3 points for each of them.
+After this the student can continue to solve the question for practice but they will not receive any more points for it.
+If `maxAutoPoints` is not specified then the question acts as if `maxAutoPoints` is equal to `autoPoints`.

-By default, PrairieLearn provides an incentive for students to answer a specific question correctly multiple times in a row.
+By default, when `maxAutoPoints` is set to a value more than `autoPoints`, PrairieLearn provides an incentive for students to answer a specific question correctly multiple times in a row.
 This is done by increasing the value of each submission for every consecutive correct answer, while setting it back to the original value if the answer is incorrect or partially correct.
 So, for example, if `autoPoints` is 3 and `maxAutoPoints` is 30, then the first correct answer is worth 3 points.
 If the next submission is also fully correct, it will be worth 6 points; a following answer is worth 9 points if correct; and so on.
 If any answer is incorrect or partially correct, the value is reset to 3 points.
 To disable this behavior, use `"constantQuestionValue": true` in the assessment settings, like this:

 ```json
 "constantQuestionValue": true,